sebastiencaille/sky-lib/testcase-writer/README.md

 * Actors, each actor having a Role
 * Each Role contains Actions
 * Those Actions are made of
-  * The action itself
+  * The Action itself
-  * a Selection operation (a Selector, to select the element targeted by the Action)
+  * a Selection operation (aka Selector), used to select the element targeted by the action
   * the action's Parameters
 * Factories to create business oriented Selectors and Parameters